jaefarnc/aiclub-config/README.md

     4. ssh -L 8080:localhost:8000 $STD_HOST_CONFIG
     5. # Go to localhost:8080 on your machine.
 You should have the token from the tmux session where you started jupyter lab in the docker container in the aiclub machine

+Extra points to anyone who scripts this up for me